pinax/pinax-stripe-light/docs/user-guide/getting-started.md

 ### Urls and Views

-If you want to use the [default views](../reference/views.md) that ship with `pinax-stripe` you can simple hook up the urls:
+If you want to use the [default views](../reference/views.md) that ship with `pinax-stripe` you can simply hook up the urls:

     # urls.py
     url(r"^payments/", include("pinax.stripe.urls")),